DeviaVir/zenbot/README.md

 ### Option tweaking tips

 - Trade frequency is adjusted with a combination of `--period` and `--trend_ema`.
-For example, if you want more frequent trading, try `--period=5m` or `--trend_ema=20` or both.
-If you get too many ping-pong trades or losses from fees, try increasing `period` or `trend_ema`.
+For example, if you want more frequent trading, try `--period=5m` or `--trend_ema=15` or both.
+If you get too many ping-pong trades or losses from fees, try increasing `period` or `trend_ema` or increasing `neutral_rate`.
 - Sometimes it's tempting to tell the bot trade very often.
 Try to resist this urge, and go for quality over quantity, since each trade comes with a decent amount of slippage and whipsaw risk.
 - `--oversold_rsi=<rsi>` will try to buy when the price dives.
 This is one of the ways to get profit above buy/hold, but setting it too high might result in a loss of the price continues to fall.
 - In a market with predictable price surges and corrections, `--profit_stop_enable_pct=10` will try to sell when the last buy hits 10% profit and then drops to 9% (the drop % is set with `--profit_stop_pct`).
 However in strong, long uptrends this option may end up causing a sell too early.
-- As of v4.0.5, the `--neutral_rate=auto` filter is disabled, which is currently producing better results with the new default 20m period.
+- As of v4.0.5, the `--neutral_rate=auto` filter is disabled, which is currently producing better results with the new default 10m period.
 Some coins may benefit from `--neutral_rate=auto` though, try simulating with and without it.

 ## Manual trade tools